fstnetwork/module-api/00-Auth/02-Import_User.md

           }
         }

-    The `id` in this `importUser` result is the `uid` required in generating access token for web access.
+    The `base64JWTId` in this `importUser` result is the `uid` required in generating access token for web access.